betterscientificsoftware/bssw.io/Articles/Blog/Sustaining-MPICH.md

 day to discuss updates and changes to the standard based on new research.
 MPICH strives to be the first implementation to support the newest MPI standard releases as they are published.
-This benefits our downstream partners as they can quickly addapt the new code and include it in release of their own.
+This benefits our downstream partners as they can quickly adapt the new code and include it in release of their own.

-MPICH participation goes beyond just implementating the new standards.
+MPICH participation goes beyond just implementing the new standards.
 We develop original proposals, provide feedback on others' work, and help to publicize activities of the forum with the broader MPI user community.